ayushranjan17/Housing-Price-Prediction-Project/README.md

 6) Finally, we trained the model using different type of classifiers and evaluation metrics as “mean absolute error” and “r2 score”.

-7) “Random Forest Classifier” comes out as the best model and then we predicted values on 'Housing-project-test-data' and also done the hyperparameter tuning on “Random Forest”.
+7) “Random Forest Classifier” comes out as the best model and then we predicted values on 'Housing-project-test-data' and also done the hyperparameter tuning on “Random Forest Classifier”.